gschmutz/generative-ai-demo/demo-script.md

 * Ollama Web UI: <http://10.0.4.68:28338/>

+Now ask the following questions:

+1. `in football what is a VAR`
-Now ask the question: `can a player asked for an incident to be reviewed by the VAR`
+1. `can a player asked for an incident to be reviewed by the VAR`

 Now show the RAG application